ericksoftware/astevoider/README.md

   - git clone: https://github.com/ericksoftware/astevoider.git
   - Navigate to the project directory
   - Run the main game file: python main.py
+  - Press any key to start the game and use WASD to move.
   - Enjoy the game! 🎮 (very important step).